 Use the Physical Cell ID along with a Modulus 2 operation to determine the subcarriers that will not be used out of the three allocated subcarriers.

 Supporting tdocs: Ericsson[3], Samsung[5]

+Note: the above agreement is useful for RAN4 so they know the sub-carriers used can be any of the sub-carriers within the PRB.

 Recommend Proposal: #1 and possibly #2